hmlongco/RxSwiftWidgets/README.md

 Our *UserListWidget* is a *WidgetView*, whose job is to return a single widget container that defines the interface for that view.

 WidgetView's can represent entire screens, as shown here; or they can be used to render portions of a screen, as done here with the *UserPhotoWidget*.
-We'll discuss the *UserPhotoWidget* in more detail a bit later.

 ### TableWidget